 So, then, what was he to do?
 He could use this moment to run screaming from the manor.
-He could expound on the slaughter within and live to take another job, assuming the Dhalia allowed him the opportunity.
+He could tell of the slaughter within and live to take another job, assuming the Dahlia allowed him the opportunity.
 But he knew, too, that he would never escape alive.

 “Please,” the woman said from where she sat upon the couch, “come and sit.
 There is nothing for you to fear.”

 Nothing to fear.
-Psychological defeat grinning malefically from every wall of the stateroom, Ethan beckoned the cyclone of blood back into his wrecked wrists and sealed the wounds with a layer of mental exhaustion.
+Psychological defeat grinning malefically from every wall, Ethan beckoned the cyclone of blood back into his wrecked wrists and sealed the wounds with a layer of mental bandaging.
 With no other recourse, he followed her beckoning and approached.

-Each step Ethan took only amplified the dread that coursed through him.
+Each step Ethan took only amplified the dread.
 The will to survive that had stirred the embers of his resolve was cooling, freezing.
-The perfumed air and distant tones of conversation failed to grant any comfort.
-Where had they been when the three of them had entered the manor?
+The perfumed air and distant tones of conversation—where had they been when the three of them had entered the manor?